WasiqB/coteafs-appium/README.md

 * The [documentations][wiki] of coteafs-appium includes all the information you need to get started including setup, usage, advantages, sample test.
-* To know what changes are Released, check out the [change log][] for complete list of changes.
 * Want to know when our next feature or fix release is going to happen?
 Watch out our planned [milestones][].

 ## :pushpin: [Want to know Key Features?][intro-doc]